OpenMW/openmw-deps-build/README.md

 * `PUSH_URL` with target SSH-based URL for `git push` command (e.g. `git@gitlab.com:OpenMW/openmw-deps.git` or your fork).

+Any pushes should create a branch/commit on the openmw-dep repo.
+However, the manifest file links will not work.
+You will need to create a tag/release for that to work.

 ## Testing OpenMW with MacOS

 1. `vcpkg install --overlay-ports=ports --overlay-triplets=triplets --triplet arm64-osx`